mobizt/ReadyMail/README.md

 The `ENABLE_SMTP` macro is required for using `SMTPClient` and `SMTPMessage` classes.
 The `ENABLE_DEBUG` macro is for allowing the processing information debugging.

+Sending the large html or text message is availble, see the [StaticText.ino](/examples/Sending/StaticText/StaticText.ino) example.

-You may wonder that when you change the SMTP port to something like 25 or 587, the error `Connection timed out` is occurred even the network connection and internet are ok.
-For the reason, plese see [Ports and Clients Selection](#ports-and-clients-selection) section.
+For the error `Connection timed out`, plese see [Ports and Clients Selection](#ports-and-clients-selection) section for details.

 ```cpp
 #include <Arduino.h>